Know what your income, healthcare, and benefits look like after you take off the uniform.

 OpenVA Disability Rating Calculator

 If you have any service-connected conditions, your VA disability rating directly affects your post-separation income.
-Know your estimated rating now — before you start any civilian salary negotiations.
+Know your estimated rating now — so your post-separation income plan is more complete before evaluating civilian offers.

 OpenFile for VA Disability Before You Separate